halo/sso/README.md

 Good to know:

-You can always `git grep POI` to see some points of interest.
+* You can always `git grep POI` to see some points of interest.
 They will be properly documented as development progresses.
+* You should tail `spec/dummy/log/test.log` because it's really helpful